The Link Between Heart Disease and Oral Hygiene

 As discussed above, it’s still early days and more research may be released that suggests gum disease can cause heart disease directly.
 However, if there is such a connection, it’s likely to be very small and certainly nowhere near as problematic as recent scare-mongering headlines would have you believe.

-Whitening is also perfectly safe and healthy and will not impact your cardiovascular health.
-So, for teeth that are as white as they are healthy, pick up a SNOW Teeth Whitening Kit today.-
+If you want your teeth to be noticeably healthy, why not make them sparkle?
+Whitening is perfectly safe and healthy and will not impact your cardiovascular health.
+So, for teeth that are as white as they are healthy, pick up a SNOW Teeth Whitening System today.